 'Translation - A Social Form of Thirdness?' - Lecture by Dr. Doris Bachmann-Medick (Giessen University) (Wed, May 18 - 17h ) (in German)

 The complexities of contemporary societies and their crises demand processes of translation.
 But how can translation become a reliable social and cultural technique by way of which controversies and conflicts within and between societies can be mediated and negotiated?
-This lecture proposes a new emphasis within our understanding of translation: rather than a mere transmission of content and meaning, translation is also a "social form" in its own right.
+This lecture proposed a new emphasis within our understanding of translation: rather than a mere transmission of content and meaning, translation is also a "social form" in its own right.
 Refering to Georg Simmel's sociology, the lecture develops a concept of translation that is sensitive to questions of form, while also introducing the notion of "forms of thirdness" to it, which shape social configurations: from 'pre-translations', social forms of address, 'third spaces', 'trading zones', and 'third idioms' to the three-polarity of translating by referential relations.

 'Antigone: Requiem, Ruin, Revenant' - Online-Lecture by Prof. Christina Wald at the ReTAGS-Project, University of Cape Town (April 28, 2022)

-Invited by the research project 'Reimagining Tragedy from Africa and the Global South' at the University of Cape Town, this lecture by Prof. Wald will compared two contemporary reworkings of Sophocles' 'Antigone': the 'ruinous' reassemblage produced by Cape Town's 'Magnet Theatre', and Austrian playwright Thomas Köck's recomposition of the Greek play in the form of a requiem, staged at Vienna's 'Burgtheater'.
+Invited by the research project 'Reimagining Tragedy from Africa and the Global South' at the University of Cape Town, this lecture by Prof. Wald compared two contemporary reworkings of Sophocles' 'Antigone': the 'ruinous' reassemblage produced by Cape Town's 'Magnet Theatre', and Austrian playwright Thomas Köck's recomposition of the Greek play in the form of a requiem, staged at Vienna's 'Burgtheater'.

 'Comic Vehicles.
 Traveling Tragedy in 17th Century Germany' - Lecture by Prof. Juliane Vogel at the École des Hautes Études en Sciences Sociales, Paris (March 15, 2022)